top of page

 We believe that all deaf students can excel as learners and as citizens when provided with a rich, supportive, and dynamic educational environment.

 The classroom environment has a profound impact on students’ behavior and their academic outcomes.
 The Schinarakis teaching and learning philosophy encourages a classroom environment that is unique and creative.
 A place that inspires the students to do their best.
-In Schinarakis classroom, teachers aim to create a safe place in which deaf students feel comfortable to share their thoughts and ideas, take risks, explore concepts, and ask questions.
+Teachers create a safe place in which deaf students feel comfortable to share their thoughts and ideas, take risks, explore concepts, and ask questions.

-While supporting students feel safe is essential, it is also significant that deaf students feel challenged and excited to explore new concepts, understand new ideas, take risks, and make mistakes.
+While creating a safe environment for students is essential, it is also equally important that deaf students feel challenged and excited to explore new concepts, understand new ideas, take risks, and make mistakes.
 For this, the Schinarakis' classroom is characterized by "productive discomfort".
+This balance is achieved through what George calls “productive discomfort.”
 Students are encouraged to step

 out of their comfort zone and be introduced to unfamiliar texts, topics, and situations while staying engaged in the learning process.